 - GURPS Atlantis – Long ago, beyond the edge of the world, a great empire grew decadent . . . and sank forever beneath the waves.
 The Lost Land; the Sunken City; the Ancient Birthplace of Secrets.

 - GURPS Infinite Worlds – The good news is, there are other Earths.
 Maybe an infinite number.
 The bad news is, somebody out there doesn't like us.

-- e23 offers worldbooks, supplements, and adventures, in digital form, for GURPS – as well as many of our other game lines.
+- Warehouse 23 offers worldbooks, supplements, and adventures, in physical and digital formats, for GURPS – as well as many of our other game lines.
 Surf our site for the files you want . . . and get them instantly with a credit card or PayPal!

 - The complete bibliography is online, with links to every referenced book, movie, etc., that's available through Amazon.
 (Yes, if you buy from one of these links, Amazon pays a percentage to SJ Games!)

 - For more bibliographies of GURPS books, check out our GURPS Bibliographies page.

 - Additional Ley Spells – Here are a few outtakes from Places of Mystery that Phil thought might be of interest.